dgaydukov/cert-ocpjp11/files/ocpjp11.md

 * LoadStore - all loads before barrier, happens before stores after barrier
 * StoreStore - all stores before barrier, happens before stores after barrier
-* StoreLoad - all loads before barrier, happens before stores after barrier Recent trend in cpu design favor weak model, cause it allows greater scalability between multiple cores Memory basics: proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc so byte - the smallest addressable unit in computer - also called memory location. each memory location store either binary data or decimal data. memory address - fixed-length unsigned integer
+* StoreLoad - all loads before barrier, happens before stores after barrier Memory basics: proc can only access byte, so there is no way to read/write single bit, only whole byte, 8 bit, can be read at a time, that's why although boolean can be stored in single bit `true/false` - it's size still a byte in modern pc.
+So byte - the smallest addressable unit in computer - also called memory location. each memory location store either binary data or decimal data.
+Memory address - fixed-length unsigned integer
 Don't confuse:
 * physical address - real memory address unit represented as integer. system software or os request cpu to direct hardware device (memory controller) to use memory bus to get content of single memory unit (8 bits) to access it's content
 * logical address - software create virtual memory space in which running program is read/write data for each running process. then MMU create mapping between logical and physical memory, so your program need not to care to work with main memory.
 Your program works with virtual memory just like with main memory, and in background OS provides mapping between logical and physical memory we need this abstraction cause otherwise different programs will write directly into physical memory effectively overwriting each other and constantly getting `memory corrupted` error
 VM (virtual memory) guarantee:
 * one program can't read memory data from another program, otherwise program could hack each-other and cause trouble